kapoorr1/Personal-Projects/README.md

 # Personal Projects
 Hi, there 👋 !
 This repository contains a collection of my personal projects.
 Please note that many of these repositories are set to private to preserve the integrity of course assignments.
 However, they are available upon request.
-Thank you for understanding1
+Thank you for understanding!

 ## Project List